Furniture Row’s Sofa Buying Guide

 To Recline or Not to Recline?

-And, one of the first things people ask themselves is whether or not they want a stationary sofa or sectional, or if they want to look for something that can recline.
+One of the first things you should ask yourself is whether or not you want a stationary sofa or sectional, or if you want something that can recline.

 - Unparalleled Comfort - A reclining sofa or reclining sectional offers unparalleled comfort - plus only one person can lay down on a regular sofa, but a reclining sofa allows for two or more to lay back with ease!